 I name my computers after knights of the Round Table.
 What do you name yours after?

-I also have a tendency to ask various other machines (not necessarily my own) what their names are, and they often tell me.
+I also have a tendency to ask various other machines (not necessarily my own) what their names are, and sometimes they have one to tell me.
 And if they don't have one, I usually give them one, because a name is a mark of respect.

 I don't like walks on the beach (I don't like walking at all), but I do like shared physical activities sometimes.
 Cycling or fighting, something like that.